xianli123/RHOAI-RBAC/design/3.2/maas/design-history.md

 - Recording 2 focused on MaaS Admin: https://drive.google.com/file/d/16zOf70_oN5sgkPW3bs1bi9ooNMNBuyqd/view
 - We collected feedback from Field-facing teams, need to synthesize this feedback into updates
 - TODO: synthesize this feedback into prototype updates
+- The "Add asset" modal should include the ability to only make it available to certain groups or users.
+Not wide open to everyone.
+Some users may want to only share with certain others.

 2025-10-15
 - Reviewed MaaS iteration 1 work at Gen AI Studio UX Stakeholder Sync